L1lith/Untegrity/README.md

 ```

 ## Command Line Basics
-The basic usage looks like this.
+Commands are formatted like this
 ```
 untegrity method path ...otherMethodArguments [...options]
 ```